Dreaming381/Latios-Framework/Documentation~/Core/README.md

 this a lot.

 You can also apply this logic to a `SuperSystem` (`ComponentSystemGroup`) to enable or disable an entire group of systems.
+This can help improve main thread performance.

 See more: [Super Systems](Super%20Systems.md)